xzoert/graphene/README.md

 This can be translated into english as:

-     Find a node #x such that:
+     Find all nodes #x such that:
           #x is a Person
           and
           there is a Book #book